-- evaluated the design effectiveness of management controls over journals - · analysed the journals listing and determined the criteria for selecting high risk unusual journals - tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration - gained an understanding of the accounting estimates and critical judgements applied made by management and considered their reasonableness with regard to corroborative evidence - evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+- evaluated the design effectiveness of management controls over journals - analysed the journals listing and determined the criteria for selecting high risk unusual journals - tested unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration - gained an understanding of the accounting estimates and critical judgements applied made by management and considered their reasonableness with regard to corroborative evidence - evaluated the rationale for any changes in accounting policies, estimates or significant unusual transactions.

-Our audit work has not identified any issues in respect of management override of controls.
+At the time of writing this report we are still completing our testing of journals posted by management during the year.
+Our audit work to date has not identified any issues in respect of management override of controls.